Azpect3120/document-sync-protocol/README.md

 the number of clients connected and their identifiers.

 Credit to [Ethan Heimer](https://github.com/ethan-heimer) for helping me develop the event system used in the neovim implement.

+## Known Issues
+The TCP connection seems to be rate limited which means the server/client cannot send big files because the line data overflow the TCP limit.
+I THINK?!